-- Coordinate national efforts related to Education 2030 according to UNESCO Declaration.
+- Coordinate national efforts related to Education 2030 according to UNESCO declaration

-- Review all goals and indicators of Education 2030 and develop suggestions to be included in the MOE Plans.
+- Review all goals and indicators of Education 2030 and develop suggestions to be included in the plans of the Ministry of Education

-- Prepare a National Plan for Education 2030 according to the goals and indicators, which is in line with the Ministry’s Strategic Plan.
+- Prepare a National Plan for Education 2030, according to the goals and indicators, which is in line with the ministry’s strategic plan

-- Prepare follow-up reports on Education 2030 activities.
+- Prepare follow-up reports on Education 2030 activities

-Article 23(4) of the provincial government of Dubai's decision number 2(2017) states that schools are expected to establish a suitable environment and programmes to support students with special needs based on the regulations and conditions set by the concerned governmental entities.
-In 2018-2019, the UAE installed 2,840 latrines in schools, constructed 120 elevators and maintained and established 1,329 ramps across various schools in the country.
+Article 23(4) of the Provincial Government of Dubai's Decision No. 2 of 2017 states that schools are expected to establish a suitable environment and programmes to support students with special needs based on the regulations and conditions set by the concerned government entities.
+In 2018–19, the UAE installed 2,840 latrines in schools, constructed 120 elevators and maintained and established 1,329 ramps across various schools in the country.

-In parallel, the National Policy to Empower ‘People of Determination’ (2019) aims at “adapting the curricula to respond to the needs of people of determination [and] providing additional resources, tools and technologies to support the education of people of determination”.
-Beyond the federal level, the Dubai Inclusive Education Policy Framework requires all education providers to ensure that curricular adjustments and modifications foster the learning of all students by enhancing the participation and learning of students with special educational needs.
-It also mandates that flexible curricula pathways “respond to the diverse cognitive, cultural and linguistic backgrounds of students and are supported by a variety of teaching methods to accommodate a range of learning styles”.
+In parallel, the National Policy for Empowering People of Determination aims at ‘adapting the curricula to respond to the needs of people of determination [and] providing additional resources, tools and technologies to support the education of people of determination’.
+Beyond the federal level, the Dubai Inclusive Education Policy Framework requires all education providers to ensure that curricular adjustments and modifications foster the learning of all students by enhancing the participation and learning of students with special education needs.
+It also mandates that flexible curricula pathways ‘respond to the diverse cognitive, cultural and linguistic backgrounds of students and are supported by a variety of teaching methods to accommodate a range of learning styles.’

 Teaching and learning materials

-The National Policy to Empower ‘People of Determination’ (2019) presents the second goal (2.2) as “providing highly qualified teachers and experts in education for people of determination across different learning stages”.
-The Ministry of Community Development is expected to launch a training programme for Emirati nationals working in the fields of disabilities, including teachers and education specialists.
-Beyond the federal level, the Dubai Inclusive Education Policy Framework requires all education providers to ensure that teachers and all other workers in school and programme leaders have access to the appropriate initial, in-service and on-going training and support necessary to work effectively in common learning environments with students with special educational needs.
+The 2019 National Policy for Empowering People of Determination presents its second goal (2.2) as ‘providing highly qualified teachers and experts in education for people of determination across different learning stages’.
+The Ministry of Community Development was expected to launch a training programme for Emirati nationals working in the field of disabilities, including teachers and education specialists.
+Beyond the federal level, the Dubai Inclusive Education Policy Framework requires all education providers to ensure that teachers and all other school workers and programme leaders have access to the appropriate initial, in-service and ongoing training and support necessary to work effectively in common learning environments with students with special education needs.
 It also ensures the completion of the approved training and development programmes for teachers and links this to teacher licensing processes, teacher standards and teacher appraisal mechanisms.

-- “ensure that inclusive education training and development programmes provide key members of staff within education settings the necessary knowledge and understanding in accordance with their professional role with a clear focus upon delivering and developing high quality systems of support for inclusive education in accordance with their mandate.
+- Ensure ‘that inclusive education training and development programmes provide key members of staff within education settings the necessary knowledge and understanding in accordance with their professional role with a clear focus upon delivering and developing high quality systems of support for inclusive education in accordance with their mandate’.

-- ensure the completion of the approved training and development programmes for members of the Inclusion Support Team and link this to teacher licensing processes, teacher standards and teacher appraisal mechanisms”.
+- Ensure ‘the completion of the approved training and development programmes for members of the Inclusion Support Team and link this to teacher licensing processes, teacher standards and teacher appraisal mechanisms’.